 In sunlit forest glades flowering trees can contain a host of warblers: visiting Magnolia, Cape May, Black-throated Blue, Black-throated Green, Yellow-throated and Prairie Warblers, plus Northern Parula and Louisiana Waterthrush, can all be found here, as can the endemic Yellow-headed Warbler.

 As dusk turns into darkness the diurnal species fall silent, except perhaps for a mewing Gray Catbird, and we shall listen for the endemic Cuban Nightjar and look for them with a spotlight as they hawk over tracks or call from a roadside tree.
 We shall also look for the endemic Cuban Pygmy-Owl and the impressive Stygian Owl (for Cuba is probably the best place for observing this spectacular species).
-Tours in April should also encounter Antillean Nighthawk, a seasonal visitor.
+Tours late in the prime Cuban spring birding season may also encounter Antillean Nighthawk, a seasonal visitor.
 The aerial antics of this species are impressive, and at times they ‘whoosh’ overhead in a steep dive, occasionally passing just a few metres away!

 Cuba: Day 12 After some final Cuban birding we will drive to Havana, where we will have time for a fairly short exploration of the old city before our tour ends in the early evening at Havana airport.
 As we will see, the older parts of the charismatic city of Havana have a particular charm, with an air of faded elegance brought about by decades of neglect.